Learn how to manage groups you own in the MCommunity Directory in this overview of the parts of your group and your responsibilities as a group owner.

 - If group members ask you to make the member list private.
 Please honor requests for greater privacy from members of your group.

 - Include group members only with their permission.
-It is best to get permission from people before adding them to a group.
-We recommend notifying potential group members and giving them the option to not be in the group.
-However, owners of groups used for university business (for example, a list of staff members in a particular department) may be required by their unit to include certain people.
+In some cases you should notify potential group members and give them the option to decline membership.
+In other cases, like university business groups (for example, a list of staff members in a particular department), membership may be required by the unit.

 - Provide a valid mail-forwarding address in your own MCommunity profile.
 This allows group members to contact you with requests and allows you to receive automated email reminders to renew your group before it expires.